emaanriaz/ECS150-proj2/REPORT.md

 ### Preemption

 For the sake of time, I can only say I couldn't get the timer and interrupt right for this part, so I'll explain my thought process and my plans for what I *tried* to do instead.

+Hm... it seems I'm out of time.
+I can only say that the timer only works at a certain tiem interval.

 ### Recommendations for the future